 The guardian must be present during the entire procedure.

 You must bring in a notarized consent form from the State of Florida, found here.
-Notary services are available at the studio if necessary.

 Please note: We will prosecute to the fullest extent of the law anyone attempting to use a fake ID or trying to impersonate another person as this is a federal offense.